lukasyelle/alpaca-sdk/docs/getting-started.md

 #### Development

 !> This PHP package is in heavy development.
-If you'd like to contribute,
+Changes may be made that break compatibility with prior versions for the foreseeable future.

 #### What next?
 Read the [Quick Start](quickstart.md)